Clastify logo

 Spreading at edges and gaps

 Diffraction is a wave behaviour where a wave spreads into the region beyond an edge, obstacle or aperture.
-It doesn't happen because the medium changes, so the wave speed, frequency and wavelength stay the same.
-What changes is the direction of parts of the wave, along with how the amplitude is distributed.
+It does not happen because the wave changes medium, so the wave speed, frequency and wavelength stay the same.
+The direction of parts of the wave changes, and so does the distribution of amplitude.

 Image

 Diffraction is strongest when the aperture width or obstacle size is close to the wavelength.
-If the gap is much wider than the wavelength, the wave only spreads a little near the edges.
-If the gap is comparable with the wavelength, the emerging wavefront becomes much more curved.
+If the gap is wide compared with the wavelength, the spreading is only slight and mainly near the edges.
+When the gap is comparable with the wavelength, the emerging wavefront becomes much more curved.

-The standard assumption in this topic is normal incidence: the incoming wavefronts are parallel to the slit or grating, so the rays approach it at right angles.
-Oblique cases do exist, but they are more complicated and are not the cases expected here.
+The usual assumption in this topic is normal incidence: the incoming wavefronts are parallel to the slit or grating, so the rays meet it at right angles.
+Oblique cases do exist, but they are not the cases expected here.

-Huygens' construction gives a useful model.
-Treat each point on a wavefront as a source of secondary wavelets; the new wavefront is the envelope of those wavelets.
-This explains why wavefronts spread at an aperture, especially near the edges.
+Huygens' construction is a useful way to picture it.
+Each point on a wavefront can be treated as a source of secondary wavelets, and the new wavefront is the envelope of those wavelets.
+This model helps explain why wavefronts spread at an aperture, especially at the edges.
 It is not a perfect historical model of light, but it works very well for sketching diffraction.

 Image

-The effect shows up outside the lab too.
+You see the same idea outside the lab.
 Long-wavelength radio waves can diffract around hills and reach places with no direct line of sight to the transmitter.
 Shorter wavelengths diffract less around the same obstacle, so coverage can disappear behind the hill.
 Sound travelling around a corner follows the same idea in a familiar setting.

 How to read and draw the diagrams

-Wavefront-ray diagrams aren’t just decoration; they carry the physics.
+Wavefront-ray diagrams aren’t just decoration; they show the physics.
 Rays show the direction of travel.
 The spacing between wavefronts shows the wavelength.
-Since frequency stays unchanged at a boundary, closer wavefronts mean a smaller speed.
+Since frequency does not change at a boundary, closer wavefronts mean a lower speed.

-In refraction, the ray bends because one side of a wavefront reaches the new medium first and changes speed first.
+For refraction, the ray bends because one side of a wavefront reaches the new medium first, so that side changes speed first.
 If the transmitted wave is slower, the wavelength decreases and the ray bends towards the normal.
 If the transmitted wave is faster, the wavelength increases and the ray bends away from the normal.

 Image

-With diffraction, wavefronts curve after an edge or aperture, but their spacing does not change.
-That is the fast visual check against refraction: refraction changes wavelength; diffraction does not.
-Diffraction spreads out amplitude, so the diffracted wave is usually weaker in any one direction because the energy has spread over a larger wavefront.
+For diffraction, wavefronts curve after an edge or aperture, but their spacing does not change.
+That gives you the quick visual difference from refraction: refraction changes wavelength; diffraction does not.
+Diffraction redistributes amplitude, so the diffracted wave is usually weaker in any one direction because the energy has spread over a larger wavefront.

-When interpreting a diagram, check these four things in order:
+When you interpret a diagram, check these four things in order:

 • Are the rays perpendicular to the wavefronts?